0xB0oMa/Penetration-Testing-CheatSheet/4-Attacking-Common-Applications.md

 # Common Applications - Penetration Testing Cheat Sheet

 > Always have written authorization before testing.
-> This cheat sheet covers Common Applications attack techniques from reconnaissance through exploitation.
+> This cheat sheet covers web application attack techniques from reconnaissance through exploitation.
-> Feed findings from 01-passive-recon and 02-active-recon into this phase.
+> Feed findings from `01-passive-recon` and `02-active-recon` into this phase.

 ---

 ## Table of Contents